Skip to content

 • The latest NALP Public Service Attorney Salary Report provides salary information on four types of organizations: general-service civil legal services organizations, public defender offices, local prosecuting offices, and public interest organizations that focus on issue-specific missions.
 The information is provided on a nation-wide basis with additional analysis by geography and population.

-• SFS has aggregated information about average public interest salaries based on graduates who participate in the Low Income Protection Plan (LIPP).
+• SFS reports the average public interest salary based on 2023 graduates who participate in the Low Income Protection Plan (LIPP) to be $70,000.
 This does not include clerkships (although clerks are eligible for LIPP if they will pursue public interest work after completing their clerkship).

 Fellowships